yulonglim/tp/docs/UserGuide.md

 ## How to use this guide?

 This user guide is divided in different section, so feel free to navigate to the portion of interest using our handy Table of Contents provided below.
+It is made for new user or experience user alike.
 If you are a new user who is using TeachBook for the first time, you can follow the [Quick Start](#quick-start) on how to get TeachBook running on your system for the first time.
 If you are a user who faced some issues with TeachBook, you can go to the [FAQs](#faqs) section to see if your issues have already been addressed.
 If not, feel free to reach out to us, and we will respond promptly.

 If you are an experienced user who can't remember the extensive list of features that TeachBook provide, you can jump to the [Command Summary](#command-summary) section or the [Features](#features) section if you want to find out more.